KarolinHem/TESTING/SECURITY.md

+# Security Policy

-# Reporting a Security Issue
+## Reporting a Vulnerability
+If you think that you have found a security vulnerability in SignServer, please report it to this email address:  [security@primekey.com](mailto:security@primekey.com)

-Please report any vulnerabilities by email to [security@primekey.com](mailto:security@primekey.com) _:memo:**Question: Should we set up a keyfactor email address instead?**_
+_:memo:**Question: Should we set up a keyfactor email address instead?**_

 Describe the issue including all details, for example: